runefriborg/cfas/README.md

 cfas
 ====

 Count files and sizes on linux faster than anyone else.
+More than 10 times the speed of 'find' and 'du' in many cases.
+Can count files and sizes for all users in a single pass.

 This is created to identify large chunks of data and files hidden in subfolders on large +10TB storage drives, where a normal 'find' or 'du' either takes forever or